 - Add the zucchini and blend well with the spatula.

-- Once fully blended, add the breadcrumbs and stir until no bread crumbs remain.
+- Once fully blended, add the lentils and breadcrumbs and stir until no dry bread crumbs remain.

 - Add the flour a little at a time until the mixture starts to reduce its moisture.